 The Canada Council for the Arts was created by an act of Parliament in 1957 to support the study, enjoyment and production of works in the arts.
 As Canada’s national arts funding body, its core business is to provide grants and services and to award prizes to professional Canadian artists and arts organizations throughout Canada, in a wide variety of artistic disciplines and practices.

 Two basic operating principles guide the Canada Council’s work:

-- its arm’s length relationship with the federal government, which allows the Canada Council to make artistic decisions free from political interference; and
+- its arm’s-length relationship with the federal government, which allows the Canada Council to make artistic decisions free from political interference

 The Canada Council for the Arts is a Crown corporation operating at arm’s-length from Government.
 When the Canada Council of the Arts Act was enacted, Parliament recognized the necessity to provide the new cultural organization with an important level of autonomy from Government which would protect the Council’s ability to make judgments and to base its funding decisions on the evaluation of artistic quality.
 Parliament also recognized that the Council’s governance structure needed to be commensurate with the nature and scope of its mandate and role.

 In this relationship, Parliament sets over-arching public policy and determines the amount of money the Canada Council receives, and the federal Cabinet appoints the Members of the Board and the Director for fixed terms.
 Under the Canada Council for the Arts Act and the Council’s By-laws, Board members are responsible for the conduct and management of the Corporation’s activities.
 They oversee the Corporation’s ongoing activities and set its strategic directions.
 In fulfilling its oversight role and governance functions, the Board has to provide advice, challenge management and approve all proposed plans, budgets and future directions.